Assault and Aggravated Assault in Florida

-Under Florida Statute § 784.011, the offense of “assault” requires that the prosecutor proves the following elements beyond all reasonable doubt:
+Under Florida Statute § 784.011, the offense of “assault” requires proof beyond all reasonable doubt of the following elements:

 - Defendant unlawfully and intentionally threatened by act or word to do violence to the alleged victim;

 - At that moment, the defendant appeared to have the ability to carry out the threat; and